pvarna/Image-Processing/README.md

 The main task is to create console application to implement of 11 (or 13 :D) algorithms from this article : https://tannerhelland.com/2012/12/28/dithering-eleven-algorithms-source-code.html , to crop and to resize images

-The program can read image from a file with one of the extensions: .ppm, .pgm, .pbm (only ASCII formats, Binary ones to be implemented at a later stage).
-User can choose one of thirteen dithering algorithms, crop or resize and file format for the resulting version of the image.
+The program can read image from a file with one of the extensions: .ppm, .pgm, .pbm (only ASCII formats supported, Binary ones to be implemented at a later stage).
+User can choose one of thirteen dithering algorithms, crop or resize and choose file format for the resulting version of the image.

 # Exemple:
 We have this image in ppm format: